 Also available are custom print sizes on buyers request like 6×4.5 or 6×7 for medium format shooters.
 So all sizes from 6×4.5 to 6×9 can be printed perfectly without white borders or cropping.

 Please also notify us of print finishing that you like.
 We offer – Lustre, Glossy and Matt.
 By default all prints will be Lustre.

-As Slide film (E-6) developing prices are very high in Europe I am offering a developing service for all your films.
+As Slide film (E-6) developing prices are very high in Europe I am offering a developing and scanning service for all your films and pictures.